PeggyJV/documentation/strategists/overview.md

 Strategists must also generate a Certificate Authority and use it to generate a self-signed certificate, which is the representation of a strategist's identity as a Publisher on the Sommelier chain required to create a trusted connection with the Steward API.

+Strategists are also responsible for writing their own logic for interacting with the Steward API in the language of their choice.
+The Steward API interfaces and gRPC client can be generated in many different languages.

 Requests to the Steward API use the type `ScheduleRequest`.
 This request contains contract call data and information used by the Sommelier chain to determine the destination of the contract and the timing of transaction execution.
 The response type `ScheduleResponse` contains information that can be used to query the Sommelier chain in order to confirm that a call, referred to on-chain as a Cork, was submitted and scheduled successfully.

 ```protobuf